munozsobrado/munozsobrado.github.io/_pages/about.md

 Abstract  (click to expand) <br>
 </font>  </summary>
     <p>
 This paper studies the problem of resource allocation in the presence of moral hazard.
-An agent exerts effort a privately chooses resource allocation between two types of capital: one that increases the productivity of effort and one that reduces its cost.
+An agent exerts effort and privately chooses resource allocation between two types of capital: one that increases the productivity of effort and one that reduces its cost.
 Our analysis provides conditions such that the agent's problem exhibits complementarity between effort and productivity.
-In this case, we show that the agent under-allocates resources to increasing his productivity.
+In this case, we show that the agent under-allocates resources to increase his productivity.
 The main result of the paper provides sufficient conditions on the production problem such that the agent strictly benefits from the allocation being private information.
-The model has applications to technology procurement, product development, and time allocation in labor settings.
+The model can be applied to several economic environments, such as technology procurement, product development, and time allocation in labor settings.
     </p>
     </details><br>